-Be careful not to use boiling hot water, as this can heat the milk to temperatures above 104 degrees which can also cause it to scald your baby’s mouth and lose nutrients.
-Plus, the milk doesn’t need to be too warm – the goal is to just bring it up to a lukewarm temperature.
+Be careful not to use boiling hot water, as this can heat the breast milk to temperatures above 104 degrees which can also cause it to scald your baby’s mouth and lose nutrients.
+Plus, human milk doesn’t need to be too warm – the goal is to just bring it up to a lukewarm temperature.

 You may use a microwave with this option to warm up the water quickly.
 All you need to do is fill a bowl with water and stick it into the microwave for about 60-90 seconds.